January is almost here, so it’s time for another Plan With Me post. And this month I’m doing something unconventional!

 If you want to know – I’ll update this post at the end of January to tell you about the results of the experiment.

-Otherwise, all my other supplies are pretty standard, the usual favorites I use all the time.
+Otherwise, all my other supplies are pretty standard, the usual favorites I always use.

 I’m still with my favorite November format of a tiny calendar and key to mark days when something special happens.